radiantlogic-v8/documentation-new/documentation/context-builder-guide/schema-manager.md

 Figure 3.20: Enter Name for the Synonym

 The new object appears under the list of Views.
 This new object does not change the underlying schema but can be used when building virtual views.
-For details on building custom virtual views, please see [Chapter 4: View Designer](04-view-designer.md).
+For details on building custom virtual views, please see [View Designer](view-designer).

 ##### Declaring RDN Attribute Name and Value